SummaryRead the full fact sheet

 - soft music – for example, play classical music quietly with the lights dimmed.
 Repetitive soft songs can also be very reassuring

 - wrapping – some babies under the age of four months feel more secure and cosy if they are gently wrapped in a muslin or light cotton wrap.
 They are also less likely to jerk themselves awake with random arm movements.
-When wrapping your baby, make sure they have enough room to expand their chest to breathe, and allow their legs to bend at the hips
+When wrapping your baby, make sure they have enough room to expand their chest to breathe, and to allow their legs to bend at the hips

 - patting – gently patting your baby on the back or bottom while they are in their cot might help to soothe them.
 Pat them long enough to soothe them, but not until they go to sleep